 After, family, home and work commitments (not always in that order) Jenny’s relaxation is spending time in her garden.

 Originally from Rotorua Blair joined the dedicated team at Richmond Funeral Home in February 2011.
-He has four wonderful children Star, Zenton, Koby and Liam.
+He has four wonderful children Star, Zenton, Koby and Liam and is supported by his partner Barbara..
 Being a qualified funeral director and embalmer with over 15 years experience in the funeral industry Blair has a strong desire to help and serve others.
 His previous occupations included working in mental health and as a senior consultant in the financial sector.

-When not working he enjoys relaxing, watching movies and doing arts and craft.
+When not working he enjoys relaxing, beach combing, camping and kayaking.
+He loves arts and crafts and is a bit of a movie buff.
 Blair’s sporting interests lay more towards the more extreme activities like hang gliding, sky diving, and white water rafting, he also likes motorcycling, although these are all more off a spectator activity at present.
 Blair enjoys meeting and being of service to the families in the Wairarapa and believes each person grieves in their own unique way and it is part of his role to help reassure and support them through such a time.